nickbattle/CSK-Tests/README.md

 Within each group, there are up to three subgroups:

 - "cgip" tests relate to the code generator and interpreter.
-So the assert files here define how to invoke the test and what to expect as a result.
+So the `*.assert` files here define how to invoke the test and what to expect as a result.

 - "pog" tests relate to the proof obligation generator.
-The assert files here contain the POs in an internal form defined by VDMTools.
-The corresponding JUnit tests do not perform POG checks because the VDMJ POG did not exist at this point.
+The `*.assert` files here contain the POs in an internal form defined by VDMTools.
+The corresponding JUnit tests generate VDMJ POs and compare the result with `*.pog` files.

 - "tc" tests relate to the type checker.
-The assert files contain a list of expected error numbers and the *.vdmj files contain the VDMJ equivalents, along with expanded error messages and locations.
+The `*.assert` files contain a list of expected VDMTools error numbers and the `*.vdmj` files contain the VDMJ equivalents, along with expanded error messages and locations.

 Each subgroup has sub-structure folders within it, like src/test/resources/csksltest/cgip/SL/expr/recordexpr/recordexpr-01.assert.